replikativ/datahike/doc/time_variance.md

 ## Meta Entity
-With each transaction a meta entity is added to the index that stores the current point in time in the `:db/txInstant` attribute, and if entities are retracted from the current index the entity identifiers as a list in the `:db/retracted`.
+With each transaction a meta entity is added to the index that stores the current point in time in the `:db/txInstant` attribute.

 With this data present in the current index, you can search and analyse them for your purposes.